cdmandrews/cdmandrews.github.io/3301/weekly/week-06-notes.md

 ## Visuals with purpose

-Think back to that &quot;Know&quot; photograph in the Ready Corpus Christi hurricane preparedness flier a few weeks ago.
+Think back to that "Know" photograph in the Ready Corpus Christi hurricane preparedness flier a few weeks ago.
 I look at it, and it's kind of weird: it was a good quality photo, and while it was thematically relevant, it didn't fit the brief, informative purpose of the document.
 The photo also took up too much space on the page; the space might have been better suited to more complete information about emergency routes or the ReverseAlert system.

 - quality graphics
 - kinds of graphics